Guide Article

 First Step Program

-Description: AHFA s Mortgage Revenue Bond (MRB) product offering below-market 30-year fixed rates for eligible buyers (primarily first-time buyers).
-Down payment assistance is available up to $10,000 or 4% of the sales price, secured by a 10-year second mortgage.
+Description: AHFA’s Mortgage Revenue Bond (MRB) product offering below-market 30-year fixed rates for eligible buyers (primarily first-time buyers).
+Down payment assistance is commonly available up to 4% of the sales price or $10,000 (check AHFA for the exact structure and whether assistance is paired on a specific loan type).

-Eligibility: Primarily first-time buyers (repeat buyers may qualify in some targeted areas).
-Income and purchase-price limits are set by federal MRB rules and vary by county and whether the property is in a designated target area; check AHFA s maps and lender tools for county-specific numbers.
+Eligibility: Primarily first-time buyers (repeat buyers may qualify in some designated target areas).
+Income and purchase-price limits are set by federal MRB rules and vary by county and whether the property is in a designated target area — use AHFA’s county maps and sales-price tables to confirm the correct limits for a property.

 Mortgage Credit Certificate (MCC)

-Historically the MCC reduced federal tax liability dollar-for-dollar by a percentage of annual mortgage interest; this credit could increase qualifying income for underwriting.
-Because AHFA paused new MCC issuance in late 2025, consider MCCs closed until AHFA confirms otherwise.
-Official announcement: AHFA — MCC announcement.
+Historically the MCC reduced federal tax liability dollar-for-dollar by a percentage of annual mortgage interest (often capped at $2,000/year for many borrowers) and could increase qualifying income for underwriting.
+Because AHFA paused/changed MCC issuance in late 2025 per lender communications, verify any MCC availability or pipeline rules with AHFA or an AHFA participating lender before counting on the credit for qualification.

 HFA Advantage / Affordable Income Subsidy Grant

-Description: Borrowers using Freddie Mac s HFA Advantage (or Home Possible/HFA Advantage consumer pages) may qualify for AHFA s Affordable Income Subsidy (AIS) grant to help with closing costs.
-AHFA s program guidance describes the AIS as 1% of the loan amount for borrowers at or below 50% of AMI and 0.5% of the loan amount for borrowers between 50.01% and 80% of AMI.
-AHFA s consumer-facing pages also show common dollar examples (for example, $2,500 and $1,500) — confirm the lender calculation for a specific loan amount when advising buyers.
+Description: Borrowers using Freddie Mac’s HFA Advantage (HFA Advantage / Home Possible variants) may qualify for AHFA’s Affordable Income Subsidy (AIS) grant to help with closing costs.
+AHFA’s guidance and consumer pages commonly show AIS assistance as about 1% of the first-loan amount for borrowers at or below 50% of AMI and about 0.5% of the first-loan amount for borrowers between 50.01% and 80% of AMI (common dollar examples: roughly $2,500 and $1,500).
+Confirm the lender calculation for a specific loan amount when advising buyers.

-The AIS grant can be layered with Step Up or First Step when HFA Advantage is used.
+The AIS grant can be layered with Step Up or First Step when the qualifying HFA Advantage product is used.
 See AHFA lender guidance and consumer pages for maps, income tests, and exact calculation by county: AHFA — Affordable Income Subsidy Grant and AHFA consumer site.

 Local Programs